Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 On April 20, 2026, CBP launched the first phase of CAPE.
 By May 11, 126,237 declarations had been submitted.
 By May 22, more than 8.3 million entries had been liquidated without IEEPA duties — real refunds, real bank accounts.

-The importers stuck behind that 18% aren't random.
+The importers who were stuck behind that 18% aren't random.
 They're disproportionately the largest, most complex importers in the country — reconciliation filers, manufacturers running drawback programs, steel and aluminum importers under AD/CVD overlays, and companies with substantial 2025 entries that already liquidated outside the 80-day Phase 1 window.

 In dollar terms, Phase 2 refunds are typically $500K to $5M+ per importer.
 The Phase 2 pool is a smaller number of entries but a much larger average refund.